 By going through some examples, we can see how this information can be used to build feedback expressions.
-A good way to verify the expressions is to point your browser to http://cip-address/getxml?location=path or to execute xgetxml xg xStatus Audio Microphones Mute s Audio Microphones Mute: Off
+A good way to verify the expressions is to point your browser to /getxml?location=path">http://sip-address>/getxml?location=path or to execute xgetxml from the terminal, and check that the output matches the nodes you want feedback on.